-In no event shall Buffalo Technology's liability exceed the price paid for the product from direct, indirect, special, incidental, or consequential damages resulting from the use of the product, its accompanying software, or its documentation.
-Buffalo Technology does not offer refunds for any product.
+In no event shall Buffalo Technology (USA), Inc. liability exceed the price paid for the product from direct, indirect, special, incidental, or consequential damages resulting from the use of the product, its accompanying software, or its documentation.
+Buffalo Technology (USA), Inc. does not offer refunds for any product.